 10 Quick & Easy Home DIY Before Guests Arrive

-1. Make Your Windows Look Bigger
+1. Let In The Light And Make Your Windows Look Bigger

 2. Fill A Blank Wall With Fabric Wall Art

 Do you have a really big empty space above your furniture or in a hallway?
 I know how expensive it can be to purchase art or sculptures to fill the gap.
 That is why I was super excited to find this tutorial!
 Not only is it inexpensive, you can also customize your colour palette and…hold on to your seats…change it by season or when you just feel like it!
 How freaking awesome is that?
-If you don’t want to build your own frame, you can purchase a solid wooden frame and beautiful fabric art on Amazon.

 3. Make Your Home Cozy With 10 Minute Pillow Covers